CeeThinwa/BTS-Continuous-Learning/book/mental_scaffolding.md

 key concepts in the space and at the same time help my audience to follow my train of thought and understand NLP just a bit better.

-To that end, I created for my self a learning and planning framework for NLP which I call <u>the NLP toolbox</u>.
+To that end, I created for myself a learning and planning framework for NLP which I call <u>the NLP toolbox</u>.
 Below is an excerpt from
 [an article I wrote outlining this thought process](https://medium.com/@ceethinwa/delivering-success-in-natural-language-processing-projects-part-one-40c4775cf6a9):